 (1HO Class Teacher)

-For more information about Mrs O'Kane, please see her 'Meet the Teacher' sheet at the bottom of this page.
+For more information about Mrs O'Kane and Mrs Bacon, please see their 'Meet the Teacher' sheet at the bottom of this page.

 Key Days in Year 1 are:

-- PE in Y1 takes place on a Monday.
+- PE in Y1 takes place on a Monday and Wednesday.

 Learning in Year 1

 Leaving F2 behind and moving into Year 1 is a big step for all children.
 We aim to make the transition into Year 1 a smooth one.
 Year 1 children's day may seem a little more structure than in was in F2 as they will sit at tables, but they will still be learning a variety of different ways.
 Although they will have left the EYFS behind at the end of F2, some goals may be carried on with them as they move into Year 1.
 Year 1 is the first year of the National Curriculum.

 Like all year groups, Year 1 has government statutory schemes of learning to follow.
 The children will be assessed throughout and at the end of the year to see if they have reached the expected standard.
 All children are supported and are given extra support and guidance if needed.

 In the Autumn term, the children in Year 1 begin with a Curriculum Vehicle called ‘Magnificent Me’.
 This vehicle focuses on the career of an author and leads to the children producing a book all about themselves.
 This Curriculum Vehicle provides an opportunity for the children to meet an author and to understand what an author does and how they could become and author in the future.
 Through their Design Technology study, the children learn how to create sliders, leavers and pop-ups and will practise the skills that build on their exploration of craft materials in Design and Make projects during EYFS.